vic-ma/howtodismantle.github.io/_posts/2025-09-09-Version-Control-Without-Git-Store-your-project-files-in-the-Hub.md

 ## Versioning

-All documents stored in the Hub are automatically versioned.
-To access a version other than the current file, we can right-click on a file and then choose `Manage Versions`.
-Any stored version from the past can be restored.
+All files stored in Peakboard Hub are automatically versioned.
+To revert to a previous version of a file, right-click on the file and select *Manage Versions*.

 ![image](/assets/2025-09-09/030.png)

+You can restore any previous version of the file:
 ![image](/assets/2025-09-09/040.png)

 ## Permissions